MITCriticalData-Colombia/Satellite_Images_Embeddings/README.md

 - Code to generate the embeddings: Features_Autoencoder.ipynb

-The embeddigns can be found in the folder 'Embeddings/' with the names
+The embeddigns can be found in the folder `Embeddings/` with the names:

-- Features of Supervised Contrastive Learning: embeddings_contrastive_learning_1024features.csv
+- Features of Supervised Contrastive Learning: `embeddings_contrastive_learning_1024features.csv`

-- Features of Variational Autoencoder: embeddings_vae_1024features.csv
+- Features of Variational Autoencoder: `embeddings_vae_1024features.csv`

-- Features of Autoencoder: embeddings_autoencoder_1024features.csv
+- Features of Autoencoder: `embeddings_autoencoder_1024features.csv`

+All labels used to train the models can be found in the folder: `Dengue_dataset/`

+- Labels with dengue cases per inhabitans for regression: `cases_per_inhabitants.csv`
+- Labels with peak or not peak of dengue for binary classification: `binary_classes.csv`
+- Labels with increase, decrease or stable dengue cases across weeks for multi-class classification: `multiclass_labels.csv`
+- Labels with dengue cases across weeks and other sociodemographic/socioeconomic variables per municipality: `dengue_data_all_municipalities.csv`

 ### Machine Learning models with the dataset: